luchavez-technologies/lazybox/README.md

-# Customized Devilbox for Laravel Development
+# Customized Devilbox for Laravel and NodeJS Development

 This is just a copy of original [Devilbox repository](https://github.com/cytopia/devilbox).
-I just added some bash aliases and shell scripts to quickly start your Laravel Development.<br/>
+I just added some bash aliases and shell scripts to quickly start your Laravel and NodeJS Development.<br/>
 <br/>
 To learn more about Devilbox, please take a look at the original [README](DEVILBOX.md) or visit the [official documentations](https://devilbox.readthedocs.io).